Yakub-dev/AI-Attandance-system/README.md

 # AI-Attandance-system
-Ai attandace system , The future attandance system
+Ai attandace system , The future attandance system ,the new era